 The size of a bike is based essentially on the length of the seat tube, the tube that runs from the crank axle to the the top of the seat tube, where the seat post is inserted.

 But it’s not just the length of the seat tube which increases as bike size increases – the rest of the bike changes in proportion.
-The terms used for bike sizes can be unique to the manufacturer just like how IKEA mattress sizes are different to other standardised UK mattress sizes.
 Check them out first if you are buying online or aren’t able to check the bike size out in person before you buy.

 Bike frame size guide